openmrs/openmrs-esm-home/README.md

 ## Design Patterns

-For documentation about our design patterns, please visit our [design system](https://om.rs/o3ui) documentation website.
+Please visit our [design system](https://om.rs/o3ui) documentation website for documentation about our design patterns.